Open-ET/openet-ssebop/README.rst

 Temperature Difference (dT)
 ----------------------
 The SSEBop ET model uses dT as a predefined temperature difference between Thot and Tcold for each pixel.
 In SSEBop formulation, hot and cold limits are defined on the same pixel; therefore, dT actually represents the vertical temperature difference between the surface temperature of a theoretical bare/dry condition of a given pixel and the air temperature at the canopy level of the same pixel as explained in Senay2018_.
-The input dT is calculated under gray-sky conditions and assumed not to change from year to year, but is unique for each day and location.
+The input dT is calculated under "gray-sky" conditions and assumed not to change from year to year, but is unique for each day and location.

 Default Asset ID: *projects/usgs-ssebop/dt/daymet_median_v2*